tillitis/tkey-ssh-agent/README.md

 This host program for the signerapp is a complete, alternative ssh-agent with practical use.
 The signerapp binary gets built into the tk-ssh-agent, which will upload it to the USB stick when started.
-If the serial port path is not the default, you need to pass it as `--port`.
-An example:
+By default, tk-ssh-agent tries to auto-detect the path of the serial port.
+This should work for the Tillitis Key 1 USB stick.
+But if you have more than one USB stick plugged in, or if you are running on QEMU, then you will need to pass to pass a `--port` An example:

 ```
 $ ./tk-ssh-agent -a ./agent.sock --port /dev/pts/1